Unified Description of Pseudoscalar Meson Structure from Light to Heavy Quarks: Results

 We now turn to the heavy--heavy pseudoscalar sector, focusing on the charmonium and bottomonium ground states, $\eta_c$ and $\eta_b$.
 Owing to their equal-mass valence constituents, these systems provide a particularly clean environment to investigate heavy-quark dynamics, free from flavor asymmetry effects that characterize heavy--light mesons.
 In this case, all distributions are symmetric under $x \leftrightarrow 1-x$, reflecting the identical momentum sharing between the quark and antiquark.

 After establishing the algebraic framework for light pseudoscalar mesons, we now specialize the inputs of the algebraic model to the heavy--heavy sector, focusing on the charmonium and bottomonium ground states, $\eta_c$ and $\eta_b$.
-As in the light-meson case, our starting point is Eq.~\eqref{LFWF}, which provides a direct algebraic connection between the leading-twist light-front wave function (LFWF) and the corresponding parton distribution amplitude (PDA).
+As in the light-meson case, our starting point is Eq.~\eqref{LFWF}, which provides a direct algebraic connection between the leading-twist LFWF and the corresponding PDA.
 Once the PDA is specified, the LFWF follows straightforwardly, furnishing a consistent representation of the internal structure of heavy quarkonia at the hadronic scale $\zeta_H$.

 Given the demonstrated reliability of the Schwinger--Dyson equation (SDE) approach in determining heavy-quark PDAs, we adopt as inputs the results obtained within that framework~\cite{Cui:2020tdf,Ding:2015rkn,Albino:2022gzs}.
 In contrast to light and heavy--light mesons, the equal-mass nature of the valence constituents in $\eta_c$ and $\eta_b$ ensures that their PDAs are symmetric under $x\leftrightarrow 1-x$ and strongly concentrated around $x=1/2$, reflecting the suppression of endpoint configurations characteristic of heavy quarkonia.
 The explicit parametrizations of the PDAs employed in this work are summarized below, with $\bar{x}=1-x$,